Registration Study definition

 Registration Study means a clinical study that would satisfy the requirements of 21 C.F.R. § 312.21(c) (or analogous statutory requirements outside of the United States).

-Registration Study means, with respect to a given Licensed Product, any pivotal Clinical Trial of such Licensed Product designed to establish safety and efficacy of such Licensed Product in patients with the disease or condition being studied for purposes of filing a BLA with the FDA or, with respect to a jurisdiction other than the United States, a similar clinical trial for the purpose of enabling the filing of a Marketing Approval Application equivalent to a BLA with the applicable Regulatory Authority(ies) in such jurisdiction.
+Registration Study means, with respect to a given Licensed Product, any pivotal clinical study of such Licensed Product for the purpose of establishing safety and efficacy of such Licensed Product in patients with the disease or condition being studied for purposes of filing an NDA with the FDA, as described under 21 C.F.R. §312.21(c) with respect to the United States, or, with respect to a jurisdiction other than the United States, a similar clinical study for the purpose of enabling the filing of a Marketing Approval Application equivalent to an NDA with the applicable Regulatory Authority(ies) in such jurisdiction.
+For the avoidance of doubt, Registration Study includes an adaptive study only at such time and to the extent such adaptive study meets the criteria of a pivotal study sufficient for registration.